 Several years ago, I decided to look into using the Bible as our only textbook.
 In my search, I came across a company called Foundations Press.
 Foundations Press is the mother company to Homeschooling Torah.
 But at the time, it was a very small company.
 I bought a book, and I loved the simplicity of the lessons and the Bible usage in each lesson.
 So, being me, I emailed the author.

 Foundations Press was looking for test families and asked me to be one.
 Since I had so many young children, they thought we would be a great family.
 I thought, free curriculum, “uh, yes, please.”

 I began testing history, grammar, and some math lessons.
 It was so fun.
 The lessons were fun for my students, but honestly, I loved using them too.

 As time, went on, Anne Elliott, the writer of the curriculum took all the subjects she had created and put them all in one place called Homeschooling Torah.

 I like to tell people I was her first Homeschooling Torah user.

 I use Homeschooling Torah in my kid’s schooling every single day.
 We love it.
-My favorite subjects are Torah (Bible), Copywork, History, and Grammar.
+My favorite subjects are Torah (Bible), Copy work, History, and Grammar.
 I also love science and music.
 I don’t love math, but that isn’t because of Homeschooling Torah, that is because I don’t like to teach math.
-LOL

 Homeschooling Torah is more than a curriculum it is a family.

-(Disclaimer: It is true that Anne Elliott and I are now the best of friends, and we along with our husbands host a weekly fellowship in my home.
-But we didn’t live in the same state or know each other intimately when Homeschooling Torah was begun.
+(Disclaimer: It is true that Anne Elliott and I are now the best of friends, and we along with our husbands host a weekly fellowship in our community.
+But we didn’t live in the same state or know each other intimately when Homeschooling Torah began.
 It was through HT that Yehovah God brought us together.)